 FRANKLIN COUNTY COMMUNITY EMERGENCY RESPONSE TEAM

-The Franklin County Community Emergency Response Team (FC CERT) Program is a core volunteer program of FCEM&HS.
-The program educates people about disaster preparedness for hazards that may impact their community.
+The Franklin County Community Emergency Response Team (FC CERT) is a free 9-week program that educates people about disaster preparedness for hazards that may impact their community.